AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Mouse control shifts to previous filter field instead of staying in the existing filter field while searching assets using Filter panel (NPR-32538).

-* [Or Platform Tagging] Search for tags by typing in the tag fields shows tags outside the root boundaries and does not respect the `rootPath` property of tag fields (NPR-31895).
+* Platform Tagging: Search for tags by typing in the tag fields shows tags outside the root boundaries and does not respect the `rootPath` property of tag fields (NPR-31895).

-* [Platform UI] Path browser breaks if invalid path is added in text field (NPR-31884).
+* Platform UI: Path browser breaks if invalid path is added in text field (NPR-31884).

 * Notification gets hidden behind a sticky menu on page selection (NPR-31628).